Due to the high numbers of welfare fraud and abuse - this is a few things that could improve the system.

 2. Food vouchers shall be issued and only allowed to be used on food and hygiene products such as soaps, tooth paste, etc. The vouchers shall not be used for beer, soda, pre-cooked foods, candy, fast foods etc. There should be a list of approved items in which can be purchased with the vouchers.
 The vouchers should also only be accepted / used at major food chains, not your corner liquor store.
 Therefore the state will receive its tax dollars.
 Most “Mom & Pop” stores do not always report there correct income and violate the guidelines we already have in place.

 3. Every person on welfare shall be issued an identification card with their photo on it.
 These persons must present it every time for any purchase of any item where food stamps or vouchers will be used to pay.
 They must also present a California driver license or ID card issued by the State of California.
-4. If any grocery retailer honors the food stamps or vouchers without the proper two forms of identification shall be guilty of a crime

 5. Any person buying or selling stamps or voucher shall be guilty of a crime and both parties shall reimburse the state two times the amount of the face value of what was sold or bought.